We may earn affiliate commissions for the recommended products. Learn more.

 Final verdict

 After careful consideration, I can clearly state that Norton outperforms McAfee as an antivirus solution.
-Independent and internal testing reveals Norton’s superior malware detection, broader security tools, greater value per dollar, and excellent customer support.
+Independent and internal testing reveal Norton’s superior malware detection, broader security tools, greater value per dollar, and excellent customer support.

 NortonMcAfee

-How we tested and compared Mcafee vs Norton
+How we tested and compared McAfee vs Norton

 We follow a rigorous testing process to ensure accurate results.
 If you’re curious about how we evaluate antivirus software, check out our detailed testing methodology.